Indian River State College teaches law enforcement how to interact with people with autism

 "When they interact one day they may go, 'I remember that from the class.
 He had that same situation with his child, I know what to do here.'
 That's the goal," said Pacheco.

-Participating agencies include the St. Lucie, Martin, and Indian River County Sheriff's Offices.
+Participating agencies include the St. Lucie County, Martin County and Indian River County sheriff's offices.